JochenMenzel/SLACC/SLACC_1-1/README.md

 # intended audience

 This project is not a design-set for a ready-made product.
 It addresses developers with a background in embedded systems and power electronics.
-Having said that, i nevertheless encourage readers to build their own SLACC and gather useful and interesting experience along the way.
-Also feedback and contributions are welcome!
+Feedback and contributions are welcome!
+If you decide to built a solar charge controler, take a look at the libre solar project, first.
+The designs published there are more up-to-date than this project.

 # real-life experiences